 The McLean SouthEast Adolescent Acute Residential Treatment (ART) Program provides intensive, short-term, and highly focused psychiatric care for teens and young adults through age 19 with emotional and behavioral difficulties.

 With a length of stay between 10 and 14 days, this insurance-based residential program focuses on stabilizing adolescents in acute crisis.

+Our coeducational program, located in Middleborough, Massachusetts, operates in an unlocked setting, maximizing each individual’s responsibility and capacity for self-control.
 The ART is a voluntary program so patients must be willing to participate in treatment.